-LAS VEGAS (AP) — A flock of 58 doves was released at somber sunrise remembrance ceremony Monday in Las Vegas that started a day of memorials to honor the lives lost when a gunman opened fire on a crowd attending an outdoor country music concert a year ago in the deadliest mass shooting in modern U.S. history.
+LAS VEGAS (AP) — A flock of 58 doves was released at a somber sunrise remembrance ceremony in Las Vegas that started a day of memorials to honor the lives lost when a gunman opened fire on a crowd attending an outdoor country music concert on October 1, 2017, making the Las Vegas massacre the deadliest mass shooting in modern U.S. history.
+It’s important to remember October 1st as the anniversary of the Las Vegas mass shooting.

-Several hundred people including survivors, families of victims, first-responders and elected officials gathered at an outdoor amphitheater for the daybreak event to honor the 58 people who were killed and the 400 who were wounded.”Today we remember the unforgettable.
+Several hundred people including survivors, families of victims, police officers, other first-responders, and elected officials had gathered at an outdoor amphitheater for the daybreak event in 2018 to honor the 58 shooting victims who were killed at the country music festival in the Las Vegas shooting and the 400 who were wounded.”Today we remember the unforgettable.
 Today, we comfort the inconsolable,” said Nevada Gov. Brian Sandoval.
 “Today, we are reminded of the pain that never really goes away.”

-Among the attendees who offered prayers, songs and speeches at the event was Mynda Smith, whose sister Nyesa Davis Tonks was among the dead.
+Among the attendees who offered prayers, songs, and speeches at the 2018 anniversary of the mass shooting, was Mynda Smith, whose sister Nyesa Davis Tonks was among the dead.
 Mynda Smith said her sister, who pronounced her name “Neesha,” was a 46-year-old single mother originally from the Salt Lake City area and was raising three boys in Las Vegas.
 Smith said her sister she was energetic, adventurous, a fan of all kinds of music.

 “I want to bring the message about living life to the fullest,” Smith said.
 “About how grateful we are for our community, the love and support that we got, and being ‘Vegas Strong.'”Smith started a scholarship fund for victims’ children and says she reached loved ones of almost all the dead.
 Thirty-three were from California, six others from Nevada, four from Canada and 12 from other U.S. states.